delfick/delfick_logging/README.rst

     If syslog is specified that is used, otherwise if udp is specified that is used, otherwise tcp.

+json_to_console
+    Defaults to False.
+When True and we haven't specified syslog/tcp/udp address then write json lines to the console.

 only_message
     Whether to only print out the message when going to the console.
 Defaults to False